laralove143/sparkle-cache/README.md

 If the test error is related to this crate, please create an issue

-The tests currently don't cover stickers because of [a bug in Twilight](https://github.com/twilight-rs/twilight/issues/1954)
+Stickers are currently not cached as they can't be tested because of [a bug in Twilight](https://github.com/twilight-rs/twilight/issues/1954)

 ## Your help is needed